State ground-ambulance balance billing protections: the gap federal law doesn't cover.

 The federal direction

-The federal Advisory Committee on Ground Ambulance and Patient Billing released recommendations in 2023 calling for NSA-style protections to be extended to ground ambulance, but no legislation has passed as of mid-2026.
+The federal Advisory Committee on Ground Ambulance and Patient Billing released its report to Congress in August 2024 calling for NSA-style protections to be extended to ground ambulance, but no legislation has passed as of mid-2026.
 Watch cms.gov/nosurprises for updates.

 Bottom line